-This is the best oat milk pancakes recipe!
+These are the best oat milk pancakes!
 These pancakes are so light and fluffy and you will love how easy they are to make.
-Made with all purpose flour, oat milk, and eggs, this is a healthy breakfast that you will have on the table in no time.
-This pancake recipe is dairy free and can easily be made gluten free too.
+Made with all purpose flour, oat milk, and eggs, this is a healthy breakfast that you can have on the table in no time.
+This pancake recipe is dairy-free and can easily be made gluten-free too.

 Table of Contents